 The study of Nepali is the first prerequisite for successful entry into the native communities of Nepal.
-Language training in Nepali begins immediately after arrival in the country, and throughout the semester, students are encouraged to apply their language skills in all facets of the program, especially during home stay, the village excursion, as well as, the internship or Independent Study Project.
+Language training in Nepali begins immediately after arrival in the country, and throughout the semester, students are encouraged to apply their language skills in all facets of the program, especially during their stay in Kathmandu, the village excursion, as well as, the internship or Independent Study Project.